 This pothole lake in Wisconsin State Natural Area No. 66 relies on rains to stay full and support wildlife.
 (Photo: Joshua Mayer [CC BY-SA 2.0]/Flickr)

 The new language is seen as a rebuttal to 2015 definitions laid out by the Obama administration.
 These definitions provided vernal pools and smaller waterways strong protections from development and pollution, like industrial and agricultural runoff.
-The rules, which were never enacted nationally due to various legal proceedings, were considered confusing.
-A group of critics made up of farmers, landowners and real estate developers also considered the move a federal land grab that infringed on rights to use their land how they saw fit.
+The rules, which were never enacted nationally due to various legal proceedings, were decried by critics as confusing.
+A coalition of farmers, landowners and real estate developers also considered the move a federal land grab that infringed on rights to use their land how they saw fit.

 The Obama administration's definitions were a 2016 campaign talking point for President Trump, who referred to them as "one of the worst examples of federal regulation" and vowed to review and repeal them.
 In February 2017, Trump issued an executive order calling for that process to begin.
 By July 2018, the administration was moving forward with the repeal, saying the earlier definitions placed too much emphasis on scientific surveys and not enough on the legal history of the Clean Water Act.
 In December, the new proposal was spelled out, followed by a 60-day comment period.